Collecting guide: Roman glass from antiquity

 At the height of its popularity, glass was ubiquitous in nearly all aspects of daily Roman life, says Corsi.

-In the evening, glass was commonplace at drinking parties, sometimes in the shape of two-handled cups known as scyphi, or like the drinking cup below.
+In the evening, glass was commonplace at drinking parties, sometimes in the shape of two-handled cups known as scyphi, or as beakers.
 Some would carry an inscription, exhorting guests to live in the moment.

 Large glass vessels called amphoriskoi were used by merchants to ship food and drink around the empire.
 Archaeologists have uncovered Roman glass in Afghanistan, India and China.